-Noelia is in high demand as a soloist and has been featured at the Proms at St Jude’s Festival in London, Harp on Wight Festival, Rassegna dell’Arpa Viggianese.
-Equally at home as a chamber musician, she performs with various ensembles
+Nacional de España, and is a member of the newly-founded Utopia Orchestra.
+Noelia is in high demand as a soloist and has been featured at the World Harp Congress, Proms at St Jude’s Festival, Harp on Wight Festival and Rassegna dell’Arpa Viggianese.
+Equally at home as a chamber musician, she performs with various ensembles around Europe and has appeared at the Philharmonie in Berlin, Cadogan Hall in London, and the National Auditorium of Music in Madrid.

-She recently graduated with a first class Bachelor in Music with Honours from the Trinity Laban Conservatoire of Music and Dance in London, where she studied with Professor Gabriella Dall’Olio and Frances Kelly.
-She was also awarded the 2019 John Marson Harp Prize for Outstanding Musicianship and was generously supported as a Gladys Bratton, Rosamund Mott, AIE Spain and Trinity College London Scholar.
+Dall’Olio and Frances Kelly.
+Noelia was awarded the John Marson Harp Prize for Outstanding Musicianship, Director’s Prize of Excellence and the 2020 Musicians’ Company Silver Medal.
+She was generously supported throughout her studies as a Gladys Bratton, Rosamund Mott, AIE Spain and Trinity College London Scholar.

 Noelia is currently studying for her Masters in Solo Performance at the Universität der Künste in Berlin, with harpist Marion Ravot.
 She also plays with the Deutsche Oper Berlin, as a member of their Orchestra Academy.